HansikReddy/clock_weather/README.md

 # clock_weather

-## Inorder to run this project in localhost, u need to follow these steps:
+## Inorder to run this project in localhost, you need to follow these steps:

 - install node-JS
 - run cmd on your search path of the folder